bluvibytes/CMMC-for-SMBs/README.md

 # CMMC for SMBs: Level 1 Self-Assessment Tool

 A free, offline, open-source tool that walks a small or medium-sized business through a CMMC Level 1 self-assessment in plain English.

 It runs entirely in your browser from a single file, collects no data, and makes no network calls.
-It is built and maintained by [BluVi LLC](https://bluvi.ai).

-**Use it here:** open `index.html` in any modern browser, or visit the hosted version if one is published for this repository.
+**Use it here:** open `index.html` from wiin any modern browser for this repository.

 ---